How Much Does a Concrete Slab Cost in 2024?

 Monolithic Slab Foundation

 A monolithic slab foundation costs between $7,000 and $20,000.
 The term "monolithic" refers to the single pour since a monolithic slab is created by pouring one large area of concrete all at once.
 Building with a monolithic slab is popular because it's faster and requires less labor than other foundations.
-Talk to a residential structural engineer near you before making any decisions about using this type of foundation.
+Consult a residential structural engineer before making any decisions about using this type of foundation.

 Concrete Slab for a Patio

-The cost to install a concrete patio is $3,100 for a new 400-square-foot concrete patio.
-Stamped concrete can be an attractive option for a patio although it’ll increase the price.
-If you have an existing patio, it’s possible to pour concrete over an existing concrete patio to increase the size.
-But beware, if you have cracks or issues caused by frost, they could carry over if you don't resolve them.
+The cost to install a concrete patio is $2,780 for a new 463-square-foot concrete patio.
+Stamped concrete can be an attractive option for a patio although it will increase the price.
+If there is an existing patio, it's possible to pour concrete over an existing concrete patio to increase the size.
+However, beware that if there are cracks or issues caused by frost, they could carry over if not resolved.

 Concrete Slab for a Shed

-If you're looking to build a shed under the comforting warmth of summertime sun, approach your project with a solid plan.
-Your shed's foundation and the materials used will depend on the shed size and weight of the items stored inside.
-You should account for storage weight, but a concrete slab for a shed costs about $480.
+When building a shed, it's important to approach the project with a solid plan.
+The shed's foundation and the materials used will depend on the shed size and weight of the items stored inside.
+Account for storage weight; a concrete slab for a shed costs about $480.
 That's for an 8-by-10-foot space with a 6-inch depth.

 Concrete Garage Floor